Friday, July 21, 2017

 I'm a new school nurse & I have no idea what to do...

 Many new school nurses are super excited to start their new career.
 They also feel a little lost since many times orientation periods are brief and mentors can be hard to find.
 School nurses are also many times the only medical experts in a building full of education staff and students.
-If you're new to the world of school nursing then this interactive toolkit from NASN might be a super helpful resource for you.

 Before you read any further, check out this DOASN blog post listing the top 10 things for the school nurse to think about!